gedankenstuecke/scihub_analysis/README.md

 ## Are people inside universities using Sci-Hub?
 And to which extend?

 I was lucky enough to be put in touch with Sci-Hub and they used this list to classify their data on whether it comes from university IP ranges or not.
 For privacy reasons the data is more highly aggregated.
+[A blog post on these analyses can be found here](http://ruleofthirds.de/scihub-part2/).

 The first data set (*uni-stats-date.tab*) contains the percentage of academic downloads for a given day.